 • Have a dependable spill plan to address and quickly clean up foreign substances.

 Did a landlord’s negligence contribute to your injury?
-When a property owner will not pay damages or even acknowledge responsibility, get Trantolo & Trantolo’s slip and fall lawyers involved.
+When a property owner will not pay damages or even acknowledge responsibility, get Trantolo & Trantolo’s Connecticut slip and fall lawyers involved.
 To learn more about our services, give us a call today.